Ashley Tisdale Shows Off Legs In Tiny Daisy Dukes And Sheer Blouse

-Actress and singer Ashley Tisdale shared a stunning photo to Instagram which didn’t get unnoticed.
+Actress and singer Ashley Tisdale shared a stunning photo to Instagram which didn’t go unnoticed.

-The “He Said She Said” hitmaker showed off her legs in tiny daisy dukes, paired with a semi-sheer blouse.
+The “He Said She Said” hitmaker showed off her legs in tiny Daisy Dukes paired with a semi-sheer blouse.
 Tisdale appears to have her eyes closed, holding onto her head while pulling a smirk.
 She rose to fame as a blonde but proved that she can pull off a darker hairstyle.
-She is sat down, showing off the ink on her arm which looks like writing.
+She is sitting down and showing off the ink on her arm, which looks like writing.

 Within 20 hours, the post racked up over 70,000 likes, proving to be popular with her followers.